The Irony of Truth

 I was still stung, however, because there was so much known (and unknown) deception in the air—and though the people involved didn’t trust one another, I expected to be trusted because I’d never lied to anyone involved.
 Idealist that I am, I expected that consistency to mean something.
 Maybe, over time, they’ll look back and see that I always operated from a place of honesty.
 If so, there are likely to be regrets on their parts.

-Illusion can be a.
+Illusion can be a beautiful thing.
 Sometimes, to stay out of despair, it’s a necessary thing.